EagleHacksTeamAsync/GitHubGuru/README.md

 ## Privacy Policy

-GitHub Guru is a Google Chrome extension developed by [Your Company Name].
+GitHub Guru is a Google Chrome extension developed by Team Async.
 This Privacy Policy explains how we collect, use, and disclose information collected from users of the GitHub Guru extension.

 Information Collection and Use